 At Westgate Dental Centre, we offer effective, non-surgical treatments for patients who suffer from obstructive sleep apnea (OSA).
-Contact us to learn more about the sleep apnea treatment options available to you!
+Contact us to learn more about the treatment options available to you!

 What is Sleep Apnea?

 Sleep apnea is a condition usually caused by blockage of the airway, which can occur when the muscles in the throat relax during sleep.
 This relaxation narrows the airway and makes it difficult to breathe.
-As a result, people with sleep apnea often snore loudly and frequently wake up gasping for breath.
-Sleep apnea can also cause daytime fatigue, moodiness, and difficulty concentrating.
+As a result, people with this disease often snore loudly and frequently wake up gasping for breath.
+It can also cause daytime fatigue, moodiness, and difficulty concentrating.

-– Obstructive sleep apnea (OSA): This is the most common type of sleep apnea.
+– Obstructive (OSA): This is the most common type.
 It occurs when the muscles in the back of the throat relax and block the airway.

-– Central sleep apnea (CSA): This less common type of sleep apnea occurs when the brain fails to send signals.
+– Central (CSA): This less common type of sleep apnea occurs when the brain fails to send signals.

-The main reason why people get sleep apnea is because of an overhang of the soft palate.
+The main reason why people get this diseases is because of an overhang of the soft palate.
 This overhang blocks the airway and makes it difficult to breathe.
-Other causes of sleep apnea include:
+Other causes include: